Check out my custom vibration dampener

 Australian Open Revenue Breakdown (Guesstimates)

-As a result, the Australian Open has consistently delivered some of the biggest sums in prize money.
-Here’s a look at how the tournament compared to the other three Grand Slams in 2022.
+As a result of the vast numbers in fan attendance, the Australian Open has consistently delivered some of the biggest sums in prize money.
+Here’s how the tournament compared to the other three Grand Slams last year.

-Compared to the US Open, the highest-paying Grand Slam, the Australian Open offered 14% less prize money.
-In contrast, they delivered 16% more than the French Open, which has the smallest purse.
+Compared to the US Open, the highest-paying Grand Slam, the Australian Open offered 21% less prize money.

 Prize Money Distribution